 The fuel sources for anaerobic and aerobic metabolism will change depending on the amount of nutrients available and the type of metabolism.
 Glucose may come from blood glucose (which is from dietary carbohydrates or liver glycogen and glucose synthesis) or muscle glycogen.
 Glucose is the primary energy source for both anaerobic and aerobic metabolism.
 Fatty acids are stored as triglycerides in muscles but about 90% of stored energy is found in adipose tissue.
 As low to moderate intensity exercise continues using aerobic metabolism, fatty acids become the predominant fuel source for the exercising muscles.
 Although protein is not considered a major energy source, small amounts of amino acids are used while resting or doing an activity.
 The amount of amino acids used for energy metabolism increase if the total energy intake from your diet does not meet the nutrient needs or if you are involved in long endurance exercises.
-When amino acids are broken down removing the nitrogen-containing amino acid, that remaining carbon molecule can be broken down into ATP via aerobic metabolism or used to make glucose.
+When amino acids are broken down into ATP via aerobic metabolism or used to make glucose.
 When exercise continues for many hours, amino acid use will increase as an energy source and for glucose synthesis.